GitbookIO/kramed-markdown-renderer/test/fixtures/PAGE.md

 # I like lists ...

 * But unordered lists are a mess
+    * dasdas
+    * asdasdad
 * It's ok, don't cry ...

 # Let there order !

 1. Be nice
+    1. Like node.js
+        1. Hate callback hell
+            * Unordered mess ...
+    2. Like kramed
+    3. Like me
 2. Be strong
 3. Be good